Skip to main content

 PTSN_Diagram_Small_Desktop_VersionV2

 Large numbers of people in the UK still have a landline for calls, but for many years that number has been falling.
 Most of us now prefer to use our mobiles, and just use a landline for broadband.
+Openreach, who install and maintain the majority of the lines in the country has been planning major upgrades to the dated telecoms infrastructure for some time.

 The Big Switch Off

-Openreach's proposal is to switch off the old analogue network (the PSTN) in 2025, so it will no longer be possible to make and receive calls using your old landline.
-Communications and internet service providers will need to migrate all their customers to full fibre lines or other new broadband products if fibre isn't available.
+Openreach will switch off the old analogue network (the PSTN) completely by 2027, so it will no longer be possible to make and receive calls using your old landline.

 What will be different after the change?